autonomys/subspace-docs/versioned_docs/version-latest/protocol/wallets/subwallet.md

 :::

 SubWallet supports adding custom networks.
-This can be helpful for in-development networks such as the Subspace Network as we have regularly changing RPC points and versions of testnets, and soon various domains.
+This can be helpful for in-development networks such as the Subspace Network as we have regularly changing RPC endpoints and versions of testnets, and soon various domains.
 Below you will find a simple guide on how to add these new networks.
-Additionally we will try and keep an updated list of active RPC points below for development.
+Additionally we will try and keep an updated list of active RPC endpoints below for development.

-:::info RPC Endpoints
+:::info RPC Endendpoints

 - **Gemini 3d Endpoint: ** wss://rpc.gemini-3d.subspace.network/ws
 - **Gemini 3e Endpoint: ** wss://rpc.gemini-3e.subspace.network/ws